-By education, I’m an economist (Penn State-BS and MIT-PhD) who left a University of Wisconsin Madison assistant professorship after two years because I’m an advocate more than an intellect.
+By education, I’m an economist (Penn State-BS and MIT-PhD) who left a University of Wisconsin Madison assistant professorship after two years because I’m an advocate more than intellect.
 I relish applying knowledge rather than creating it.
-I started Plantes Company, LLC following the birth of my daughter Lauren, who is now 19.
+I started Plantes Company following the birth of my daughter, Lauren, who is now 30.
 We help leaders create thriving businesses through business model innovation and sharpened strategic leadership skills.
-We work largely with B2B companies, but local B2C companies, higher education institutions and other non-profits are drawn to us.
+We work largely with B2B companies, but local B2C companies, higher education institutions, and other non-profits are drawn to us.

-I write poetry, love the outdoors, live in Norway part of every month (long story) and took a sabbatical in my 50th year.
+I write poetry, love the outdoors, and took a sabbatical in my 50th year to learn how to live at the speed of life.
 My book Beyond Price: Differentiate Your Company in Ways that Really Matter (Greenleaf Book Group, 2009) emerged from a refreshing sabbatical.
-I pen a monthly strategy column for the Capital Region Business Journal and the “New Progressives” column for Madison Magazine.
+I’ve served on some boards and love to add value from that vantage point and am open to new board opportunities.

 For insight on business model innovation and business model differentiation, read my recently released book, Beyond Price.